 International Conference on OCASSION OF

-15th to 16th May 2025
+16th May 2026

 Agri Tourism is a form of sound, environmentally sustainable and socially responsible tourism development which has the potential to contribute substantially to local socio-economic development and poverty reduction.
 Importantly and with the right support and guidance, Agri Tourism can also contribute to the conservation and protection of natural, cultural and ethnical resources.
 There are many good examples of successful Agri Tourism Projects in the world but many of these exist in isolation or are relatively unknown.
 Thus, it is important that these good projects are brought together so that the mechanisms that have led to their success and the lessons learned can be used to form a set of over-arching guidelines for Agri Tourism development in the rest of the World.